 I highly recommend 2-3 days to acclimate to Cusco before you even attempt Rainbow Mountain as you will be finishing the hike (or horse ride) at 16,000 feet.
 Take it slow and bring plenty of water to stay hydrated.

 Weather varies with the season but it is known to become pretty cool to cold at the top.
-Next to Machu Picchu, this is an attraction you don’t want to miss in Perú.
-Don’t forget to bring your passport to get the souvenir stamp!
+Next to Machu Picchu, this is an attraction in Perú you don’t want to miss.
+Don’t forget to bring your passport to get a cool Peruvian souvenir stamp!

 Trekking to Machu Picchu is a backpacker rite of passage.
 However, now that there is so much advance planning needed in order to do the Inca Trail, many travelers have sought out alternatives.
 The Salkantay Trek is the second most popular way to reach Machu Picchu on foot and it showcases some of the best scenery that Peru has to offer.

-This hike traverses through many high altitude landscapes which culminates in you crossing the Salkantay pass, a whopping 4,600 meters above sea level.
+This hike traverses through many high-altitude landscapes which culminate in you crossing the Salkantay pass, a whopping 4,600 meters above sea level.
 In my opinion, the trek is worth it for this one point alone as it is possibly the most beautiful place in Peru.